 • Rough-cuts or works-in-progress accepted, but please submit as close to the final cut as possible.
 UNAFF cannot accept updated versions of a film less than 10 days before the start of the festival

-- Blu-ray region 0 or 1 or DVD (NTSC/PAL) (see mailing address below)
+- Blu-ray region 0 or 1 (NTSC/PAL) (see mailing address below)

 - The language of the festival jury and audience is English, so if your film is in a different language, please translate the title and submit an English subtitled version, or send us an English SRT file.

-- Send in your disc or downloadable link directly to UNAFF.
-Visit www.unaff.org for the downloadable Entry Form, which must be filled out and signed and sent with all direct submissions, either printed included in your package, or as an attachment with your downloadable link.
+- Send in your disc to our mailing address below, or email a downloadable link directly to email@example.com.
+Visit www.unaff.org for the downloadable Entry Form, which must be filled out, signed, and sent with all direct submissions, either printed and included in your package, or as an attachment with your downloadable link.

 The entrant is responsible for the cost of shipping the entries to our office.
 Due to the volume of entries we CANNOT return preview discs.
 Unless otherwise requested, all submissions will become part of the UNAFF archive available for research and educational purposes only.
 Works submitted will be returned only if accompanied by insured self-addressed return packaging.